 When you think about additional large fish to the community tank, the first few choices that you can go for include this beautiful, bright, inquisitive, and active fish.

-Although Roseline is considered in the endangered list of species that doesn’t stop it to be an ideal choice.
+Although Roseline is considered on the endangered list of species, that doesn’t stop it from being an ideal choice.

 These fish are one of the large fish that are peaceful and easy to care for.
-Being an endangered species, they are not suitable for beginners and must be handled with great care and attention.
+They are not suitable for beginners and must be handled with great care and attention because they are an endangered species.

 They are quite aggressive towards each other around dawn and dusk, so don’t feed them around those times.

-Except for blackwater species, other Asian and Central or South American fish are in the list of tank mates for these large fish.
+Except for blackwater species, other Asian and Central or South American fish are on the tank mates for these large fish.

-You can go for Red-tailed rasbora, golden dwarf cichlids, corydoras, plecos, rainbowfish, few tetras, and few Danios.
+You can go for Red-tailed rasbora, golden dwarf cichlids, corydoras, plecos, rainbowfish, a few tetras, and Danios.

 Pearl Gourami